afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 ##### DTS Timestamp

-Not needed if B frames are NOT used, in that case should be same value as PTS
+Not needed if B frames are NOT used, in that case should be same value as PTS.

 TODO: Varint does NOT accept easily negative, so it could be challenging to encode at start (priming)